moraveca/liri-node-app/README.md

 ## concert-this

-This function uses the BandsInTown API to search for upcoming concerts for specified bands.
+This function uses the Bands in Town API to search for upcoming concerts for specified bands.
 You will have to choose a band you'd like to search for, say, "Rolling Stones," and type this in your terminal:

 node liri.js concert-this rolling stones